AkashiiKun/Smileys-Epic-Server/README.md

-# Krizticraft Season 2
+# Smiley's Epic Server
-The modpack used for the 2nd season of the Krizticraft minecraft server
+This is the modpack used for Smiley's Epic Server.
+While the modpack isn't here yet, below is a list of everything that will be in the modpack

 # Modpack details
 - Minecraft version: 1.21.1